Skip to main content

 Brief biography

-Nic is in his second year at UWL and is thrilled to be back to work teaching UWL's students!
-In addition to teaching courses, Nic will be directing this season's production of Dr. Faustus and Virginia Woolf's Orlando.
+Nic is entering his third year at UWL and is thrilled to be back to work teaching UWL's students!
+In addition to teaching courses, Nic will be directing this season's productions of Puffs, Or Seven Increasingly Dangerous Years at a Certain School of Magic and Magic and the musical Cabaret.

 Current courses at UWL